Waterfowl Blind Laws

 Penalty for Violations

+as a Class 2 misdemeanor.
+This provision shall not apply to any person when in active pursuit of a visible crippled waterfowl which was legally shot by the person.
 Additionally, any person who erects a stationary blind within 500 yards of another licensed blind without permission of the licensee is guilty of a trespass, and the owner of the blind so encroached upon may maintain an action for damages.
 It should be noted that this is a criminal offense.
 It should also be noted that by November 1 a stationary blind must be erected; therefore, a stake with a stationary license affixed thereto cannot be considered to be a stationary blind after November 1.

 Loss of Blind License

-The violation of any of the provisions of law or regulations as to hunting migratory waterfowl from licensed blinds shall constitute a Class 2 misdemeanor and, in addition to other authorized penalties, the trial court shall immediately revoke the license of the blind owner who will have the same privileges as a new applicant to apply for a blind license the following year.
-Any blind for which the license has been revoked shall be destroyed by the former licensee or a conservation police officer.
+The violation of any of the provisions of law or regulations as to hunting migratory waterfowl from licensed blinds shall constitute a Class 2 misdemeanor and, in addition to other authorized penalties, the trial court shall immediately revoke the license of the blind

 Accidental Destruction of Blind